Diversify and Disambiguate: Learning From Underspecified Data: Related Work

-Similarly to ensembles, methods for approximating the posterior distribution over model parameters \cite{mackay1992practical,blundell2015weight,dusenberry2020efficient} can also be seen as learning a diverse set of solutions.
-Particularly, the \Div stage shares a similar motivation with previous works that perform Bayesian inference by introducing repulsive terms between particles \cite{liu2016stein,d2021repulsive}.
-While related, we do not explicitly consider a prior over a hypothesis class, and instead diversify within the set of all functions consistent with the data.
+Two recent works leverage unlabeled target data to learn a set of diverse functions. \citet{teney2021evading} introduces a gradient orthogonality constraint with respect to features from a pre-trained backbone.
+We provide further experimental comparison to this method in \cref{sec:collages}.
+Concurrently to our work, \citet{pagliardini2022agree} propose to sequentially train a set of functions with a diversity loss on target data.
+In contrast, \DivDis requires a single network and training loop regardless of the number of heads.
+Furthermore, \cref{sec:experiments} demonstrates that \DivDis scales to larger datasets.

-\textbf{Robustness and Causality.} Many recent methods aim to produce robust models that succeed even in conditions of distribution shift \cite{tzeng2014deep,ganin2016domain,arjovsky2019invariant,sagawa2019distributionally,nam2020learning,creager2021environment,liu2021just}.
+\textbf{Robustness and causality.} Many recent methods aim to produce robust models that succeed even in conditions of distribution shift \citep{tzeng2014deep,ganin2016domain,arjovsky2019invariant,sagawa2019distributionally,nam2020learning,creager2021environment,liu2021just}.
 While our work is similarly motivated, we address a class of problems that these previous methods fundamentally cannot handle.
 By nature of learning only one function, these robustness methods cannot disambiguate problems where the true function is truly ambiguous, in the sense that functions based on two different features can both be near-optimal.
 DivDis handles such scenarios by learning multiple functions in the \Div stage and then choosing the correct one in the \Dis stage with minimal added supervision.

-This research direction is also related to inferring the causal structure \cite{pearl2000models,scholkopf2019causality} of observed attributes.
+This research direction is also related to inferring the causal structure \citep{pearl2000models,scholkopf2019causality} of observed attributes.
 Although many causality works focus on situations in which interventions are impossible, we explore inherently ambiguous problems where some form of intervention is necessary to succeed.
-Additionally, recent methods for extracting causality from observational data have been most successful in low-dimensional settings \cite{louizos2017causal,goudet2018learning,ke2019learning}, whereas our method easily scales to large convolutional networks for image classification problems.
+Additionally, recent methods for extracting causality from observational data have been most successful in low-dimensional settings \citep{louizos2017causal,goudet2018learning,ke2019learning}, whereas our method easily scales to large convolutional networks for image classification problems.